olivecai/robotarm-complexity-2025/notes/roughnotes.md

 - Get multivariable operator F
 - Get the Jacobian J = F'
 - Optimize over the joint space to find the maximum spectral norm in the given bounds for each variable.

+To get the analytic Lipschitz, we are currently lambdifify the sympy Jacobian into numpy/scipy expression, evaluate with a guess, and then optimize using scipy minimizer (minimize the negative function to get the maximum).

+Approximate the Lipschitz... we should do random sampling or halton or sobol sampling.
+Uniform grid sampling is really expensive.

+Today we figured out what center Lipschitz is.

+Tomorrow let's focus on getting more code down.